emilynordmann/AllOfUs-data-analysis/docs/07-office-hour-2.md

 ## Schedule and Zoom link

-* The second live office hour session will take place on Thursday 2nd March at 4-5pm EST via [Zoom](https://rtiorg.zoom.us/j/97824542249?pwd=KzVrVUxzaWhxbzJycmh0VnBKSkZVdz09).
+* The second live office hour session will take place on Thursday 18th January at 4-5pm EST via [Zoom](https://uofglasgow.zoom.us/j/85258521368) (Meeting ID: 852 5852 1368).
-* The password is 428447 and the waiting room will be enabled.
+* The waiting room will be enabled.
 Please ensure that your Zoom name is set to the name that you used to register with the *All of Us* Researcher Academy otherwise you may not be allowed entry to the session.

 ## Content